 The members of the Foundation hope that Kayla's dream of helping all of earth's creatures is being fulfilled and we will continue to give assistance to those who truly can make a difference in the world.

-Scholarships, grants, and awards are being reviewed for their dedication to the preservation of animals and their environment and are reviewed on a bimonthly basis.
+Scholarships, grants, and awards are being reviewed for their dedication to the preservation of animals and their environment.
 We encourage people of all ages to submit applications with their study, research, or immediate assistance to the creatures of the earth.

 Dominion Energy Charitable Foundation

 NOTE: The majority of our grants are reviewed on a rolling basis through our Community Investment Boards; see grant page here.

 In 2022, the Dominion Energy Charitable Foundation awarded more than $1 million in environmental grants through its competitive Environmental Education and Stewardship grants program.
 Eligible organizations include nonprofit 501(c)(3) organizations and public and private K-12 schools in communities served by Dominion Energy companies.

 Through this program, nonprofit organizations are invited to apply for grants up to $50,000 to support specific projects that promise measurable results to improve the environment.
 Public and private K-12 schools in eligible regions can also apply for classroom grants up to $5,000 for environmental education programs.